spring-projects/spring-integration-samples/basic/helloworld/README.md

 More specifically, an **Inbound Channel Adapter** polls for the current system time 2 times every 20 seconds (20000 milliseconds).
 The resulting message contains as payload the time in milliseconds and the message is sent to a **Logging Channel Adapter**, which will print the time to the command prompt.

 To run the sample simply execute **PollerApp** in package **org.springframework.integration.samples.helloworld**.
-You can also execute that class using the [Exec Maven Plugin](http://mojo.codehaus.org/exec-maven-plugin/):
+You can also execute that class using the [Gralde](http://www.gradle.org):

-    $ mvn clean package exec:java -P poller
+    $ gradlew :helloworld:runPollerApp

 You should see output like the following: